AmirJamshidiBandari/MIPS32_Summary/Diagram/DIAGRAM_EXPLANATION.md

 ## Pipeline Register Boundaries

 The vertical yellow blocks represent pipeline registers.
-These registers separate the CPU into stages and store datapath values, control signals, destination register addresses, and hazard-related information as instructions move through the pipeline.
+These registers separate the CPU into stages and store datapath values, control signals, and hazard-related information as instructions move through the pipeline.

 The pipeline registers are: